Predicting What the Banff Classification Enhanced by Technology Will Look Like – Kim Solez, M.D. with Ishita Moghe

 The new Banff Classification of Tissue Engineering Pathology was first suggested in 2011 and concrete plans to make it happen have been in place since 2017, with the aim to have it completely finalized by 2025 (4).
 HCAP is an integral part of the new Banff Classification of Tissue Engineering Pathology.
 HCAP should become part of the mind set of every transplant physician and every transplant pathologist, and will need to be central in the joint practical planning of those two communities for the future.

-It has been gratifying to see the very substantial progress in kidney and liver organoids in the past year (8-11).
-FDA approval of liver organoids for toxicity testing is expected in 2019.
+It has been gratifying to see the very substantial progress in kidney and liver organoids (8-11).
+FDA approval of liver organoids for toxicity testing occurred in 2019.
 The personal viewpoint paper on tissue engineering pathology and the human cell atlas (2,4) seems more relevant with each passing month.

 – Kim Solez, M.D. with Ishita Moghe